midokura/wasmcon-workshop-2023-09/README.md

    sudo systemctl stop mosquitto.service
    ```

-   if it is difficult, don't worry. codespaces automatically allocate different port as port-forwarding.
+   If it is difficult, don't worry. codespaces automatically allocate different port as port-forwarding.
    Please check the forwarded port in the bottom of codespaces window.
-There is the "PORTS" and see the port information.
+There is the "PORTS" and see the port information and set it mqtt.port via WEdge CLI.

-2. download never finished
+2. Download never finished
    If you have firewall between host and device, it might be block module download.

    Please allow the port to pass firewall. example for ufw on linux